Economic Freedom

 FAQ

-The partner organization is also responsible for producing and disseminating a final report analyzing the nation’s policy situation and presenting recommendations based on recommendations developed in workshops and through ongoing consultations.
+The partner organization is also responsible for producing and disseminating a final report analyzing the nation’s policy situation and presenting recommendations based on recommendations developed throughout the mentorship.
 The report must be circulated to the Audit participants for comments.